Jump to the content

 The fellowship facilitates the mutual exchange of knowledge, methods and techniques with hosts in Germany; this also extends to questions of practical applicability in your country of origin.
 We offer you

-• additional financial support for example for accompanying family members, for travel expenses, for full private health insurance or for a German language course
+- additional financial support for example for accompanying partners and children, for travel expenses, for full private health insurance or for a German language course

 You must meet the following criteria/What is required of you

 As future decision-makers and multipliers, you aim to take on the global challenge of climate change through international, cross-border cooperation.
-The International Climate Protection Fellowship is designed for prospective leaders and postdoctoral researchers.
+The International Climate Protection Fellowship is designed for prospective leaders working practically and postdocs.
 We invite you to apply for an International Climate Protection Fellowship if you

-In addition, you meet the following criteria as a prospective leader or postdoctoral researcher:
+In addition, you meet the following criteria as a prospective leader or postdoc:

-Did you complete your first academic degree (Bachelor or comparable degree) during the last 12 years (cut-off date is the appication deadline on 1 February)?
-Do you have extensive professional experience, at least 48 months at the application deadline?
+Did you complete your first academic degree (Bachelor’s or comparable degree) during the last twelve years (cut-off date is the application deadline on 1 February)?
+Do you have extensive professional experience, at least 24 months on the application deadline – or alternatively a Master’s degree in any field (or comparable degree) plus at least twelve months of relevant professional experience related to climate issues after the first university degree?
 If so, apply for an International Climate Protection Fellowship.

 How to apply

-Before applying, you should agree the details of your independently developed research-based project with your chosen academic host.
+Before applying, you should agree your research project with your independently chosen host.

-• extensive statement including confirmation of support from your host in Germany
+- extensive statement including mentoring agreement from your host in Germany

-• two letters of recommendation (not more than 12 months old) from individuals who can provide information on your professional, personal and/or academic background
+- two letters of recommendation (not more than twelve months old) from individuals who can provide information on your professional, personal and/or academic background

-The online application form contains links where the letters of recommendation and statements can be uploaded.
+The application form contains links where the hosts and referees can upload their statements.
 Please forward these links to the relevant individuals as soon as possible.
 We will send you a confirmation e-mail as soon as we have received all the required documents.
 If you have any doubts or questions, please contact us by e-mail (info[at]avh.de) before submitting your application.
 We are happy to help.

-From the wide variety of potential institutions in Germany where you may find a host, we have compiled an overview of institutions that have in most cases already hosted Climate Protection Fellows.
-In some cases you will find links to specific examples of projects conducted:
+There is a wide variety of institutions in the field of climate protection or climate-related resource conservation in Germany where the potential hosts work.
+We have compiled a selection that have, in most cases, already hosted Climate Protection Fellows.
+In some cases you will find links to specific examples of research projects conducted:

 Berlin Centre for Caspian Regional Studies (Maryam Bakhshi)